socomsystems/documentation/user_manual/pim/sync_kde.rst

 7. Pick a name for this resource, for example ``Work`` or ``Home``.
 By default, both CalDAV (Calendar) and CardDAV (Contacts) are synced.

 .. note:: You can set a manual refresh rate four your calendar and contacts resources.
 By default this setting is set to 5 minutes and should be fine for the most use cases.
-You may want to change this for saving your power or cellular data plan.  that you can update with a right-click on the item in the calendar list and when you create a new appointment it is synced to Nextcloud right away.
+You may want to change this for saving your power or cellular data plan.  that you can update with a right-click on the item in the calendar list and when you create a new appointment it is synced to cyfrSpaces right away.

 .. image:: ../images/KOrganizer_pick_resources.png